 The new school is located directly across the street from the new Health Education Campus.

-Donley’s provided concrete services for the iconic restaurant during its original construction in 1963.
+Donley’s provided concrete services for the iconic restaurant, Pier W, during its original construction in 1963.
 Over the years, we have provided maintenance and restoration for the structure to ensure it’s long life on the shores of Lake Erie.
 Even after over half a century Donley’s is still involved with this memorable Cleveland landmark.

 - classrooms and lecture halls